SiyaYan1222/WebLivePortrait/README.md

 # WebLivePortrait: Web Live Portraits in Real Time

+## Background Context
+Live Portrait is a `deep learning–based model` for `face reenactment` and `motion transfer`.
+It takes a `source image (or video)` and a `driving video`, and generates an `animated output` where the source face follows the expressions and movements of the driver.

+#### 🧩 Mechanism

+- Motion Extraction – Extracts motion keypoints (e.g., head pose, facial expressions) from the driving video.

+- Appearance Feature Extraction – Encodes visual features from the source image/video.

+- Warping & Stitching – Warps the source features based on motion, then stitches them into a coherent animated frame.

 ## Introduction
 This repository is a fork of [FasterLivePortrait](https://github.com/warmshao/FasterLivePortrait), which itself is based on the original [LivePortrait](https://github.com/KwaiVGI/LivePortrait) project.